buildpacks/spec/platform.md

     - SHOULD set the modification time of all files in newly created layers to a constant value
     - SHOULD set the `created` time in image config to a constant value

+- The lifecycle SHALL write an [export report](#reporttoml-toml) to `<report>` describing the exported app image

-If a cache is provided the lifecycle:
+- *If* a cache is provided the lifecycle:
    - SHALL write the contents of all cached layers to the cache
    - SHALL record the diffID and layer content metadata of all cached layers in the cache

 #### `creator`
 The platform MUST execute `creator` in the **build environment**